 - Buprenorphine (Subutex, Suboxone)

-Like opioids, muscle relaxants are usually prescribed in response to pain.
-However, unlike opioids, not all muscle relaxants depress the central nervous system.
+Just like prescription opioid medications, muscle relaxants are usually prescribed in response to pain.
+However, unlike opioids, not all muscle relaxants will depress the CNS.
+These relaxants have two possible mechanisms of action, depending on whether they are neuromuscular blockers or spasmolytics.

-Neuromuscular blockers, as their name suggests, interfere with the transmission of signals within the muscles.
-Spasmolytics, on the other hand, act in the spinal cord, brainstem, or cortex, so they DO depress the CNS.
+Neuromuscular blockers, as their name suggests, interfere with the transmission of signals within the muscles, and do not affect the CNS.
+However, skeletal muscle relaxants (also known as spasmolytics) target other areas – not the muscles, but the spinal cord and the brainstem (the cortex), so they do actively depress the CNS.

-Muscle relaxants are very powerful medications that can cause sedation, drowsiness, confusion, and loss of alertness.
-As with opioids, drinking magnifies these effects to a dangerous degree, even to the point of being fatal.
+Muscle relaxants are very powerful medications that can cause sedation, drowsiness, confusion, and a loss of alertness.
+As with opioids, drinking alcohol magnifies these effects to a dangerous degree, and can even prove fatal.
+At a minimum, drinking alcohol while taking muscle relaxants will cause drowsiness, dizziness, and impairments in a person’s judgment, thinking, and level of concentration.

 - Baclofen (Lioresal, Baclosan)